camunda/camunda-docs-cawemo/content/introduction/_index.md

 Cawemo is a web-based BPMN modeling application with a focus on collaboration.

-This documentation describes the set up of Cawemo as well as its current featureset.
+This documentation describes the set up of Cawemo.